Garrett County, Maryland: Politics

 Although since the Civil War Maryland has been a Democratic-leaning state, Garrett County, owing to its history of German settlement from north of the Mason–Dixon line, plus strong pre-war Unionism resulting from virtual absence of slaves, has always been strongly Republican.
-Since it was created in 1872, Garrett is one of forty counties across the nation (chiefly Unionist strongholds in antebellum slave states) to have never voted for a Democratic presidential candidate.
+Since it was created in 1872, Garrett is one of 15 counties across the nation (chiefly Unionist strongholds in antebellum slave states) to have never voted for a Democratic presidential candidate.

 Compared with neighbouring and closely allied Grant County, West Virginia, Garrett has not shown quite the same levels of Republican support – Lyndon Johnson did get within 109 votes of Barry Goldwater in 1964 – but as with Grant County, the only occasion Garrett County has not been carried by the official Republican nominee occurred in 1912 when a major split in the Republican Party allowed "Bull Moose Party" nominee and former President Theodore Roosevelt to claim the county.
-Since 1996, no Democratic presidential nominee has won even 30% of the county’s vote, and not since 2010 has Garrett County voted Democratic in any statewide election.
+Since 1996, no Democratic presidential nominee has won even 30% of the county's vote, and not since 2010 has Garrett County voted Democratic in any statewide election.

-Garrett County is represented in the U.S. House of Representatives by the 6th congressional district, which includes part of northwestern metro DC.
-The district is currently represented by Democrat David Trone.
+Garrett County has been the most conservative county in Maryland in the 21st century.
+Owing to its strong Republican lean, Garrett County sometimes votes against ballot measures that the rest of the state approves by large margins.
+In 2022, Garrett County was the only county in the state to vote against legalizing recreational cannabis via 2022 Maryland Question 4.
+In 2024, Garrett County was the only county in the state to vote against enshrining a right to abortion in the state constitution via 2024 Maryland Question 1.
+Garrett County is part of Maryland's 6th congressional district, which is represented by April McClain Delaney.